Chelicerae: Types

-Chelicerae can be divided into three kinds: jackknife chelicerae, scissor chelicerae, and three-segmented chelate chelicerae.
+Chelicerae can be divided into three kinds: jackknife chelicerae, scissor chelicerae, and three-segmented chelate (pincer-like) chelicerae.
+The earliest known chelicerae-bearing arthropod, the Cambrian Megachelicerax, has three-segmented chelicerae, suggesting that this type is probably ancestral among chelicerates.

 Jackknife chelicerae

 The jackknife chelicera is subchelate (with fixed finger much reduced or absent) and is composed of two segments.
 This type of chelicera occurs exclusively in the Tetrapulmonata.

 Jackknife chelicera are described in two different forms: orthognathous and labidognathous.
 Orthognathous chelicerae are articulated in a manner that enables movements of the appendages parallel to the body axis.
 This kind of chelicera occurs in the Liphistiomorphae and Mygalomorphae spiders and in the related orders Amblypygi, Schizomida and Uropygi.
 Labidognathous chelicerae move at right angles to the body axis.
 This kind of chelicera is rotated and occurs exclusively in the Araneomorphae spiders.

 Spider chelicerae

 Spider chelicerae.
 The chelicerae are shown in black, the surface of the cephalothorax in brown, the legs in reddish brown, and the venom glands and surrounding muscle tissue in green.
 The fang portion of the right chelicera can be seen projecting into the space between the two chelicerae.